 - 1) County Governance.
 Existing law provides for county powers and governance, including an elected county board of supervisors, an elected county sheriff, an elected district attorney, and an elected assessor.
 The powers of a county can only be exercised by the board of supervisors or through officers acting under the authority of the board or authority conferred by law.
 The board supervises the official conduct of all county officers, particularly as their activities pertain to the management and disbursement of public funds.
 The board of supervisors is also vested with the constitutional authority to provide for the number, compensation, tenure, and appointment of employees. - 2) County Treasurer.
 County treasurers typically receive and keep safely all money belonging to the county and all other money directed by law to be paid to them and pay it out, rendering the account as required.
 If delegated to the treasurer by the board of supervisors, the treasurer may invest or reinvest the funds of the county and the funds of other depositors in the county treasury.
 The treasurer must then assume full responsibility for those transactions until the board of supervisors either revokes its delegation of authority or decides not to renew the annual delegation.
 State law often dictates which types of investments can be made and requires the treasurer to meet certain educational, professional and training criteria.
 Most treasurers are elected officials, although some are appointed by the board of supervisors. - 3) Bill Summary and Author's Statement.
 This bill requires that, upon the request of the county auditor, the treasurer shall provide a settlement of cash receipts and disbursements of the prior calendar month to the auditor on or before 12 business days, instead of 10, after the treasurer receives the auditor's request.

-According to the author, "While many county boards have a standard weekly meeting schedule, these meetings can become sparse at the end of the calendar year around the holidays.
-Extending the timeframe by two business days will push the request into a third calendar week, allowing for more flexibility for treasurers to comply with the request while still providing the information in a timely manner."

-- 4) Previous Legislation.
-SB 825 (Senate Local Government Committee) specified that the treasurer shall settle their accounts relating to the collection, care, and disbursement of public revenue of whatsoever nature and kind with the auditor no less frequently than monthly.
+This bill is sponsored by the author. - According to the author, "While many county boards have a standard weekly meeting schedule, these meetings can become sparse at the end of the calendar year around the holidays.
+Extending the timeframe by two business days will push the request into a third calendar week, allowing for more flexibility for treasurers to comply with the request while still providing the information in a timely manner." - 4) Previous Legislation.
+AB 2482 (Papan) of 2024 was identical to this bill.
+This bill died in the Senate Local Government Committee. - SB 825 (Senate Governance and Finance Government Committee), Chapter 433, Statutes of 2021, specified that the treasurer shall settle their accounts relating to the collection, care, and disbursement of public revenue of whatsoever nature and kind with the auditor no less frequently than monthly.
 Upon the request of the auditor, the treasurer shall provide a settlement of cash receipts and disbursements of the prior calendar month to the auditor on or before 10 business days after the treasurer receives the auditor's request.
-Prior to this change, treasurers were required to settle their account with the auditor not later than the tenth of each month.

-- 5) Arguments in Support.
-None on file.

-- 6) Arguments in Opposition.
+Prior to this change, treasurers were required to settle their account with the auditor not later than the 10th of each month. - 5) Arguments in Support.
+None on file. - 6) Arguments in Opposition.
 None on file.